 Yes.
 However you cannot release commercial works involving the Heartbound IP without a licensing agreement.
 Feel free to share and enjoy your fanart outside of for-profit releases.

 Yes.
 However you cannot release commercial works involving the Heartbound IP without a licensing agreement.
-Feel free to share and enjoy your remixes outside of for-profit releases.
+Feel free to share and enjoy your remixes or covers outside of for-profit releases.

 Can I make a Heartbound fan game?

 No. While it is fine to take inspiration from our work it is not ok to create works involving the Heartbound IP.
 We do not allow remakes or adaptations involving the Heartbound IP at any time.